Cbushcun/IT-Capstone-Project/README.md

 If this is not installed, you will need to go and install it before proceeding.

-Once you are sure that pip is installed, type: pip install Flask
+Once you are sure that pip is installed navigate to the directory you have stored the files in and then type: pip install -r requirements.txt

 This will allow you to install the Flask web framework used by the application